Godot04/Cub3D/README.md

 3. Use one of `N`, `S`, `E`, or `W` for the spawn point
 4. Keep the map fully surrounded by walls
 5. Avoid invalid characters
-6. Make sure the file ends with `.cub`

 ## Notes